60307390/scheduler-udst-revamp/README.md

 ### Advanced Mode

 - Optional mode where you can visibly see conflicts
-- Demo showcase explaining each feature:
+- Demo showcasing each feature: